Safety & Security

 - As soon as possible, the district will activate its emergency call line to place a phone call explaining the situation to you.
 Please listen carefully to the message.
 There will be limited personnel available to answer phone calls from parents and phone lines may become overextended.
 Calling the school will tie up the phone lines and disrupt the flow of vital information between the school and authorities.

-- When schools are in lock-down, please do not come to the school.
-A lock-down is designed to keep the children and staff inside the building away from harm.
+- When schools are in lock-down/out, please do not come to the school.
+A lock-down/out is designed to keep the children and staff inside the building away from harm.
 Entrances to the school are to be kept locked during this time.

 - If your child reports to you that a drill took place at his/her campus that day, please take the opportunity to discuss the importance of drills and safety precautions.